jseijas/flow-bot/README.md

 The Flow Bot Framework is based on the Microsoft Bot Framework, but including some cool features and a way of defining the bots only describing the cards to the user and the dialog flow.

-You can find an example of use at: https://github.com/jseijas/flow-bot-example/
+You can find examples of use at: https://github.com/jseijas/flow-bot-examples/

 * Persistance: A Persistance layer is added with the flow-storage component.
 Default storages developed are: memory, json files, loopback model.
 You can implement your own storages only implementing the FlowStorage abstract class.
 * i18n: A translation module is added.
 Instead of using "tag constants" you can use directly a default language.